How the Pregnancy Symptoms Change Throughout the Pregnancy

 Pregnancy Week 32

 Around 20 weeks of pregnancy, Braxton Hicks contractions may occur, which are sporadic hardening or tightening of the uterus.
 As pregnancy progresses, these contractions may become more frequent but are usually irregular and last between 30 seconds to two minutes.
-However, if contractions become stronger and more frequent, it may be a sign of premature labour and a doctor should be called.
+However, if contractions become stronger, more painful and more regular, it may be a sign of premature labour and a doctor should be called.

 Pregnancy Week 33